andikatjacobdennis/SoftSkills/EmailTemplate.md

-Here are the email templates for web developers and designers, designed to streamline communication with clients:

 ## 1. For Discussing the Web Design Brief
 **Subject line:** I have a few questions about the web design brief you sent.